What is Keppra?

 suicidal thoughts or actions.

-You may have thoughts about suicide while taking Keppra.
-Your doctor should check your progress at regular visits.
+Some people have thoughts about suicide while taking Keppra.
+Your doctor will need to check your progress at regular visits.
 Your family or other caregivers should also be alert to changes in your mood or symptoms.

 If you are pregnant, your name may be listed on a pregnancy registry to track the effects of levetiracetam on the baby.